Practice Areas

 The incidence of lung cancer among WTC rescue, recovery, and volunteer workers (RRVW) was 39.5 cases per 100,00 people.
 While other factors like pre-existing conditions played a role, it was the exposure to mineral dust at the WTC site that was most strongly linked to the increased risk of lung cancer.

-Lung cancer victims of 9/11 attacks are entitled to Victim Compensation Fund claims
+Lung cancer victims of 9/11 entitled to VCF claims

 The 9/11 attacks released toxic fumes into the environment, including known carcinogens such as asbestos, silica, and heavy metals.
 Thousands of workers were exposed to these contaminants during the long-term rescue and recovery efforts that followed the attacks.
 Sadly, this exposure has led to an increased risk of lung cancer.
 In fact, lung cancer is one of the most common cancers diagnosed in 9/11 survivors and responders.
 And because lung cancer can take several years to develop, many of those affected are only now being diagnosed.